apache/druid/docs/querying/lookups.md

 The Broker provides an API for lookup introspection if the lookup type implements a `LookupIntrospectHandler`.

-A `GET` request to `/druid/v1/lookups/introspect/{lookupId}` returns the map of complete values.
+Send a `GET` request to `/druid/v1/lookups/introspect/{lookupId}` to return the map of complete values.
 For example:

 `GET /druid/v1/lookups/introspect/nato-phonetic`
 ```